OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-11.md

 ## Luke 11:23

-Whoever is not with Me is against Me, and whoever does not gather with Me scatters.
+Anyone who is not with Me is against Me, and anyone who does not gather with Me scatters.

 ---